JaredHane98/QT-RTSP-Live-Video/README.md

 Dependencies

---OpenCV - Tested with 4.8.0
+-OpenCV - Tested with 4.8.0

---GStreamer - Tested wtih 14.5
+-GStreamer - Tested wtih 14.5

 --QT - Tested with 5.15